Modern slavery statement

 Governance

 Our Board of Governors oversees our activities in achieving our mission and has ultimate responsibility for all that we do.
-Wellcome’s day-to-day management is delegated to the Chief Executive Officer (CEO), supported by the Executive which reports to the Board of Governors through the CEO.
+Wellcome’s day-to-day management is delegated to the Chief Executive Officer (CEO), supported by the executive which reports to the Board of Governors through the CEO.
 The Board of Governors is supported by its principal committees, all of which have at least one member who is a Governor.
 More information about our governance framework can be found here.

 The Legal team is responsible for drafting our annual modern slavery statement with support from teams including Procurement, Investments, Research Funding, People and Communications.
-The Audit and Risk Committee endorsed our modern slavery statement as a first level of review ahead of the Board’s meeting for approval and signature.
+The Audit and Risk Committee endorse our modern slavery statement as a first level of review ahead of the Board’s meeting for approval and signature.

 Wellcome's approach

 We have been a London Living Wage-accredited employer since 2015 and employ more than 1,000 people, most operating out of our central London headquarters.
 Our People team monitors the London Living Wage alongside overall remuneration to ensure a fair and competitive package.
-We discuss developments with internal business areas and carry out reviews with our external facilities service partners.
-We have taken steps to ensure that those who work with us operate to similar standards.
-We continue to have contractual clauses and safeguards with our facilities management service partners to ensure that their staff are paid at least the London Living Wage.
-Our Bullying and Harassment policy and Equal Opportunities policy apply to all who engage with Wellcome, regardless of their employment status.
+We have taken steps to ensure that those who work with us operate to similar standards, and continue to have contractual clauses and safeguards with our facilities management service partners to ensure that their staff are paid at least the London Living Wage.
+We routinely discuss developments and review our approach with our external service providers.

 Our policies and procedures

 Our policies and Code of Ethics outline the behaviours we expect of each other at Wellcome.
 Our policies and procedures are regularly monitored and reviewed.
-Our policies start with a summary of key takeaways, which has helped readers to understand more easily the purpose of each policy, and the role they are expected to play.

 Key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:

 - Code of Ethics: this brings together all our ethics-related policies and underpins our expectations of how we work with each other, as well as with external partners.
-Our Code of Ethics builds on our newly launched organisational beliefs and values, with the aim of providing a framework to support how we collectively make strategic decisions and act at Wellcome.
+Our Code of Ethics builds on our organisational beliefs and values, with the aim of providing a framework to support how we collectively make strategic decisions and act at Wellcome.

 - People:

-- Our Health, Safety and Environment policy promotes the wellbeing of all our employees and anyone who may be affected by our activities.
-We launched a new Recruitment and Onboarding policy in April 2024.
-This clarifies responsibilities with respect to Right to Work and provides a robust process to ensure employee checks are well validated and our duties as a sponsoring organisation are strictly adhered to.
+- Our Recruitment and Onboarding policy clarifies responsibilities with respect to Right to Work.
+It provides a robust process to ensure employee checks are well validated and our duties as a sponsoring organisation are strictly adhered to.

 - Procurement: this policy sets out responsibilities when buying goods or services on behalf of Wellcome, such as ensuring there is a business need, we get value for money, and that risks are identified and mitigated throughout the process.
 The policy also outlines considerations around equity, diversity and inclusion and is periodically updated to include best practice around ethical procurement.